hunghnguyen/MoneroSigner/README.md

 ---------------

- MoneroSigner is in the process of rebranding to be not confused to an abandoned project called MoneroSigner.
+ MoneroSigner is in the process of rebranding to XmrSigner, to be not confused to an abandoned project called MoneroSigner.

 ---------------